-- trates may permanently stain the grille if spilled while filling the window washer reservoir tank. - Pre-mix washer fluid concentrates with water to the manufacturer's recommended levels before pouring the fluid into the window washer reservoir tank.
+- Do not fill the window washer reservoir tank with washer fluid concentrates at full strength.
+Some methyl alcohol based washer fluid concentrates may permanently stain the grille if spilled while filling the window washer reservoir tank. - Pre-mix washer fluid concentrates with water to the manufacturer's recommended levels before pouring the fluid into the window washer reservoir tank.
 Do not use the window washer reservoir tank to mix the washer fluid concentrate and water.